irneh/workforpizza/posts/2018-09-11-pesto-pizza/README.md

 ![](06-cool.jpg)

 - Squeeze out water.
-- Rip off the leaves.
+- Rip off the leaves - one big twist.
 - Discard stems.
 YMMV.
 Try it sometime with stems for more volume, but see how you like the taste.

 ![](07-discard-stems.jpg)